Alexandru Papiu Ilarian

 Papiu Ilarian was born in Bezded (Bezdédtelek), Kingdom of Hungary (today part of Gârbou, Romania) on 27 September 1827.
-His father was the Greek-catholic priest Ioan Bucur Pop, also a Romanian revolutionary, who was executed at Turda (Torda) by hanging, at 54 years old, by the Hungarian authorities in March 1849.
-In 1832 he moved with his family to Budiu de Câmpie (Mezőbodon), near Târgu Mureș (Marosvásárhely), the native village of his father. where he attends the primary school.
-In the autumn of 1838 he enters the Catholic secondary school in Târgu Mureş.
-He finished high school in Cluj (Kolozsvár) and obtain a doctorate of laws at the University of Padua.
+His father was the Greek-Catholic priest Ioan Bucur Pop, also a Romanian revolutionary, who was executed at Turda (Torda) by hanging, at 54 years old, by the Hungarian authorities in March 1849.
+In 1832 he moved with his family to Budiu de Câmpie (Mezőbodon), near Târgu Mureș (Marosvásárhely), the native village of his father, where he attended primary school.
+In the autumn of 1838 he entered the Catholic secondary school in Târgu Mureș.
+He finished high school in Cluj (Kolozsvár) and obtained a doctorate of laws at the University of Padua.
 He was active in the Hungarian Revolution of 1848.